mipum/PPShazam/README.md

 We're now focusing on the first wave.
 For PoC we use a `fma_small` music library (see discussion on larger datasets at [Next steps](#next-steps))

-In order to train various types and flavors of models, need to prepare multiple datasets od spectrogram images.
+In order to train various types and flavors of models, need to prepare multiple datasets of spectrogram images.
 This is done in [Image_dataset_from_FMA.ipynb](Image_dataset_from_FMA.ipynb) notebook.

 ### Audio augmentations
  - for audio augmentations we use the [`audiomentations`](https://github.com/iver56/audiomentations) library
  - we produce three levels of audio augmentations - `small`, `medium` and `large` (see `augment_policies` dict in the notebook).
 The idea is to train the models on `large` augmentations for maximum resilience.
 In the [Evaluation](#evaluation) section, we will be testing the system on queries of all the three levels of augmentations, and observe differences in resulting accuracy
  - as a part of `medium` and `large` augmentations, we use [ESC: Dataset for Environmental Sound Classification](https://huggingface.co/datasets/ashraq/esc50) as a source of background noises.
 The idea is to train the system to be robust for queries with background noise

-The resulting datasets uploaded to [HuggingFace Hub](https://huggingface.co/arieg).
+The resulting datasets were uploaded to [HuggingFace Hub](https://huggingface.co/arieg).
 These are the datasets of interest:
  - `arieg/cluster{XX}_large_150` - 150 large augmentations for each of the clusters, XX is a cluster id.
 Used for training of intra-cluster classification model
  - `arieg/8000_large_4_siamclusters` - spectrogram of an original audio, plus 4 large augmentations per each of 8000 tracks.
 Used for training of cluster classification model
  - `arieg/cluster{XX}_{augmentation}_10` - 10 augmented tracks per cluster, with each of 3 levels of augmentation.
 Used for end-to-end testing

 ### Clustering
 Several experiments demonstrated that the discriminating power of spectrogram based image classification model is quite strong, even on noisy (`large` augmentation) queries.
 Hence, with the two-staged classification approach, special attention should be paid to the first stage, cluster classification - need to ensure sufficient discriminating power between clusters.
 For this, need to ensure that tracks belonging to one cluster are "similar", while tracks belonging to different clusters are less "similar".
-A normative way to achieve such clusterig is to use audio (or audio spectrogram) embeddings as a baseline for tracks "similarity" measure
+A normative way to achieve such clustering is to use audio (or audio spectrogram) embeddings as a baseline for tracks "similarity" measure

 We have tried several of-the-shelve audio embeddings methods:
  - [MERT-v1-95M](https://huggingface.co/m-a-p/MERT-v1-95M)